Safety Precautions: Covid-19

-On March 22nd, 2020 Dallas County (which covers Richardson, Texas where our facility resides) amended the Stay Home Stay Safe Order to include restrictions on business activity effective 11:59pm March 23rd, 2020 until 11:59pm April 3rd, 2020.
+On March 22nd, 2020, Dallas County (which covers Richardson, Texas where our facility resides) amended the Stay Home Stay Safe Order to include restrictions on business activity, and has since expired as of May 15th, 2020.
+With the orders we received during our shutdown, we are currently estimating our current build time for Custom Controller orders to be approximately 12 weeks from the order date.

 - Order fulfillment as limited production allows.

-- Allowing new orders to still be placed with the understanding of a special delayed build / processing time.
+- New orders can still be placed with the understanding of a special delayed build / processing time.

-- Accepting limited order updates and revisions, in addition to processing cancellation requests, via email.
+- Accepting limited order updates and revisions, in addition to processing cancellation requests

 - Continuing to accept Warranty Repairs with a delayed processing speed